 In December 2014, the Company won a tender issued by the Israel Land Authority, for the long-term leasehold of land in the southern town of Lehavim, in the area of approx. 28 thousand sqm with built area (main and service) of approx. 44,000 sqm.
-The project includes a senior home on the land, which will comprise 350 residential units, an LTC unit with full medical observation, related services such as a swimming pool, sport center and retail space of up to approx. 1,500 sqm.
-In May 2020, a Form 4 was received in connection with the construction of Phase A of the project which includes 240 senior housing units and for the retail area and occupation of the project has commenced.
-In July 2020, a Form 4 was received for the LTC wing (approx. 5 thousand sqm) and the Company is in advanced stages of construction of Phase B of the project.
+The project includes a senior home on the land, which will comprise 350 apartments, an LTC unit with full medical observation, related services such as a swimming pool, sport center and retail space of up to approx. 1,500 sqm.
+In May 2020, a Form 4 was received in connection with the construction of Phase A of the project which includes 241 apartments and for the retail area.
+In July 2020, a Form 4 was received for the LTC wing (approx. 5 thousand sqm).
+Phase A of the project is in advanced stages of occupation and the Company is in advanced stages of construction of Phase B of the project and its marketing has commenced.
 For further details see Section 4.1.1 of the Board of Directors' Report.